 Each year, The Asia Foundation's Lotus Circle hosts an event in New York City to recognize outstanding individuals and organizations that have made major contributions to the wellbeing of women and society in Asia.
 Proceeds from the event are used to fund cutting-edge projects to empower disadvantaged women and girls in 18 countries across the Asia-Paciﬁc region.

-In 2014, the Lotus Leadership Awards will be a gala dinner event for the first time ever.
-This special event will celebrate 60 years of The Asia Foundation's leadership to improve lives and opportunities throughout Asia, as well as 20th Anniversary of the establishment of The Asia Foundation's Women's Empowerment Program.
+In 2014, the Lotus Leadership Awards hosted a gala dinner event for the first time ever.
+This special event celebrated 60 years of The Asia Foundation's leadership to improve lives and opportunities throughout Asia, as well as the 20th Anniversary of the establishment of The Asia Foundation's Women's Empowerment Program.
+To read more about our 2014 Lotus Leadership Awards Gala, and to view multimedia from our event, click here.

 Girls' Education in Afghanistan